Laid to Rest (film): Plot

 ChromeSkull prepares to kill Princess, but he is out of tapes for his camera, so he coerces her into going into the store to get one.
 The clerk sees the threatening messages ChromeSkull is sending Princess through a cellphone, goes out to confront him, and has his head blown off when ChromeSkull turns his own shotgun on him.
-A customer, Anthony, goes to lock the backdoor, and is decapitated by ChromeSkull.
+A customer, Anthony, goes to lock the backdoor and is decapitated by ChromeSkull.
 Tucker and Steven reach the store, grab ChromeSkull's suitcase on the way in, and replace the glue he uses to keep his mask on with Cyanoacrylate.
-ChromeSkull cuts the power, and causes Steven's face to explode by injecting canned tire inflator into his ear.
+ChromeSkull cuts the power and causes Steven's face to explode by injecting canned tire inflator into his ear.
 Tucker is stabbed while trying to give Princess enough time to escape with Tommy, the murdered customer's friend.

 ChromeSkull locks Tommy out of the building, and traps Princess in a freezer.
-To taunt Princess, ChromeSkull gives her his camera, which reveals she was a drug addicted prostitute he had picked up, and that she lost her memory when ChromeSkull beat her with a bat.
+To taunt Princess, ChromeSkull gives her his camera, which reveals she was a drug-using sex worker he had picked up, and that she lost her memory when ChromeSkull beat her with a bat.
 Princess smashes the camera in frustration, and while struggling with ChromeSkull, knocks his mask off.
 ChromeSkull goes to reaffix his mask, unknowingly using the Cyanoacrylate that Steven had replaced his adhesive with.
 The chemical melts ChromeSkull's face as he peels his mask off, and as he writhes in agony, Princess bludgeons him with an aluminum bat.

-Princess finds her missing persons notice (which Steven had printed off his computer) in Tucker's pocket, who dies of his injury, and leaves with Tommy to Atlanta, after finding out that Anthony was murdered by ChromeSkull.
+Princess finds her missing person notice (which Steven had printed off his computer) in Tucker's pocket, who dies of his injury and leaves with Tommy to Atlanta, after finding out that Anthony was murdered by ChromeSkull.
 The police arrive, and find the flyer, which Princess had written an explanation on the back of.